 • The Moon and Earth exert strong gravitational influence on each other, forming a system having distinct properties and behaviors of its own.

-• The two bodies orbit each other about a common center of mass.
+The two bodies orbit each other about a common center of mass.
 The barycenter, rather than the center of Earth, that follows an elliptical path around the Sun in accord with Kepler’s laws of planetary motion.
 The distance between the Moon and Earth varies rather widely because of the combined gravity of Earth, the Sun, and the planets.
 It orbits nearer Earth and slower in the part farther away.

 • Every highland region is heavily cratered—evidence for repeated collisions with large bodies.

-• The survival of similar large impact structures on Earth is relatively rare because of Earth’s geologic activity and weathering.
-Olcanic activity has occurred within the Moon, but the results are mostly quite different from those on Earth.
+• The survival of similar large impact structures on Earth is relatively rare because of Earth’s geologic activity and weathering. activity has occurred within the Moon, but the results are mostly quite different from those on Earth.
 The ancient far-side highlands are scarred by huge basins, but these basins are not filled with lava.

 • On a small-to-microscopic scale, the properties of the lunar surface are governed by a combination of phenomena—impact effects the arrival, at speeds up to tens of kilometers per second, of meteoritic material ranging in size down to fractions of a micrometer; bombardment by solar wind, cosmic ray, and solar flare particles; ionizing radiation; and temperature extremes.

 • The solar wind has implanted hydrogen, helium, and other elements in the surfaces of fine grains of lunar soil.
-Though their amounts are small—they constitute about 100 parts per million in the soil—they may someday serve as a resource.
-They are easily released by moderate heating, but large volumes of soil would need to be processed to obtain useful amounts of the desired materials.
+Though their amounts are small—t about 100 parts per million in the soil—they may someday serve as a resource.
+They are easily released by moderate heating, but large volumes of soil would need to be processed to CONCAIN useful amounts of the desired materials.
 Helium-3, a helium isotope that is rare on Earth and that has been deposited on the Moon by the solar wind, has been proposed as a fuel for nuclear fusion reactors in the future.